-10. Courtesy Counts
+10. Courtesy Counts when Driving

 Please note that not only is smoking against the law inside Sequoia National Park, using electronic cigarettes (sometimes called vaporizers) are as well.
 If you can’t go a few hours without a smoke, you might want to buy some nicotine patches or gum to tide you over.

-12. Hug Your Curves
+12. Hug Your Curves When Driving

 About the only thing more prevalent than the gorgeous landscape in the park are the number of curves in the roadway.
 They are often sharp and wrap around a mountainside, so be sure to hug the inside to avoid a head-on collision with someone coming from the other direction.

-13. 22’ Maximum
+13. 22’ Maximum Length

 There are multiple places in the park that are closed to vehicles longer than 22’.
-So leave the mansion-on-wheels at the campground and explore the park with an alternate vehicle.
+So leave the RV, mansion-on-wheels at the campground and explore the park with an alternate vehicle.

-14. Smell the Roses
+14. Take some Time and Smell the Roses

-This is perhaps my favorite thing about Sequoia National Park … the smell!
+This is perhaps my favourite thing about Sequoia National Park … the smell!
 Roll down your windows and breathe deeply to take in the essence of these great giants.
 It’s a bouquet you’ll never forget.